lowply/lowply.github.io/_posts/2020-10-10-moving-to-jekyll.md

 ```

 After making some adjustments to the code, I found myself being so fascinated by the flexibility of Jekyll and Liquid template engine.
 The full source is up at [lowply/lowply.github.io](https://github.com/lowply/lowply.github.io).

+---

+[^jekyll4]: This is because [GitHub Pages does not support Jekyll 4](https://pages.github.com/versions/).
+You can still use Jekyll 4 for local development like I do, but if you want to see the exact same output as GitHub Pages, you should use pages-gem.